sciZer0/7/v/README.md

 ***Plus, Garbage-Collecting technologies help reduce the blockchain's storage of no longer used/maintained data.***

-Thanks to the use of the new consensus mechanism
+Importantly, thanks to the use of the new consensus mechanism

 *— leveraging the democratic voting and borrowing heavily from Solana's Proof-of-History (PoH) —*

-the U blockchain is, and will always be, at least **tens of times** more efficient than the most efficient traditional blockchains, including the Solana blockchain.
+the U blockchain is, and will always be, at least **tens of times** more efficient than even the most efficient traditional blockchains, including the Solana blockchain.

-Yet, all Gas Fees received are burned 🔥 and contributors (devs, validators) are being rewarded thanks to implementation of the blockchain-inbuilt annual tax — tiny-in-rate (0.15%) and having the potential to constantly be reduced through democratic voting,
+Yet, all Gas Fees received are burned 🔥, and the contributors (devs, validators) are being rewarded thanks to implementation of the blockchain-inbuilt annual tax — with a tiny rate (0.15%) which has the potential to constantly be reduced through democratic voting,

-Despite the tiny rate of the unnual tax, nevertheless the U blockchain provides **extremely-generous incentives** to the early blockchain contributors, and also is supposed to provide **highly-generous incentives** to each of its contributors in general.
+Despite the tiny rate of the unnual tax, nevertheless the U blockchain provides **extremely-generous incentives** to the early blockchain contributors, and also is supposed to provide **highly-generous incentives** to each of its contributors in general in the long run.

 As its native token the U blockchain has **the permissionless, cheapest-to-globally-transfer token with powerfully-increasing scarcity**.

 *In other words, the permissionless, cheapest-to-globally-transfer token with powerfully-decreasing total-supply.*

-The U blockchain, being **highly-decentralized**, is simultaneously
+Summarizing, the U blockchain, being **highly-decentralized**, is simultaneously

 * **permissionless** (no one can forbid you to have and transfer your tokens)
-* **highly-secure** (extremely-hard, at best impossible, to harm or stop the work of the blockchain),
+* **highly-secure** (extremely-hard, at best impossible, to harm or stop the work of the blockchain)
-* **highly-just** (with over 1 billion people EQUALLY owning the blockchain's native-token, providing the best-ever Gini coefficient)
+* **highly-just** (with over 1 billion people EQUALLY owning the blockchain's native-token, providing the best-ever Gini coefficient in the industry)
 * **highly-democratic** (with over 1 billion voters EQUALLY owning the blockchain's governance token)
-* **highly-efficient** (tens of times more efficient than the most efficient blockchains)
+* **highly-efficient** (tens of times more efficient than even the most efficient blockchains)
 * **highly-ecological** (a carbon footprint is minimal in the industry)
 * **with the unique advanced native token** having the perspective to become the most valuable asset in the financial world — specifically, **with the permissionless, cheapest-to-globally-transfer token with  powerfully-decreasing total-supply**.